 1. Our service offerings were limited.
 Although we had a diverse team of architects, engineers, and project managers, we were stereotyped as LEED consultants and so that was the work we continued to win.
 We realized that in order to get where we envisioned ourselves, we needed to expand our service lines.
-On top of Sustainable Design, we started offering Project Management and Engineering & Commissioning services to our clients, working on single buildings as well as across real estate portfolios.
+On top of Sustainability Consulting, we started offering Energy & Performance Engineering and Real Estate & Workplace Solutions to our clients, working on single buildings as well as across real estate portfolios.
 This revenue diversity has allowed us to continuously adapt to the ever-changing demands of the real estate market.

 2. Our brand was stale.
 Our previous brand, “Environmental Building Strategies,” was too limited, and not attracting the types of clients we wanted to work with.
 So we integrated the unexpected by completely changing our name and launching a fresh, personal brand that better reflects our culture and values.